 10 Tips for Buying your First Custom Knife

-- Always get a recommendation from someone you know and trust who has purchased a knife from the knife maker you are interested in.
+- Always get a recommendation from someone you know and trust who has purchased a knife from the knife maker you are considering.
 Ask them if they were happy with all aspects of the purchase.
 Did the final product meet or exceed their expectations, or did they experience a disappointment?

 - Ask how the length and width of your hand will factor into the design of the knife.
 Provide as much information as you can so that you will have the best fit possible.
 Check out resources that show various knife grips.
 (I will be expanding on knife grips in a later post.)

-- Give your knife maker a budget.
-Don’t get far down the road on design options, only to find out that you are out of your price range.
+- Give your knifemaker a budget.
+Don’t get far down the road on design options only to find out that you are out of your price range.

 - Ask what options are available for a custom sheath.